iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 ### Parameters
 Parameters used to run APAtrap are specified in conf/modules.config file.
 Parameters relevant to the workflow itself are:
-- `run_differentail` - set to false to obtain identification and quantification challenge outputs, or set to true to obtain differential challenge output.
+- `run_differential` - set to false to obtain identification and quantification challenge outputs, or set to true to obtain differential challenge output.
 Specifying any other value will throw an error.
 - `output_dir` - name of the folder that the final output files are going to be in, located under Apatrap/results/apatrap/
 - `identification_out_suffix` - suffix of the output file(s) for the current run ending with .bed when running identification,